-Watch The Vaccines Play New Songs In Radio X's Basement!
+Watch The Vaccines perform live at Radio X

-The band unveil tracks from their brand new album Combat Sports... and unleash a classic tune in the comfort of the Radio X session studio.
+Watch the band unveil tracks from their latest Combat Sports... and unleash a classic tune in the comfort of the Radio X session studio.

 The Vaccines returned in 2018, brasher and bolder than ever with a brand new album Combat Sports.
 The long-awaited follow-up to their 2015 album, English Graffiti, the new LP was given a healthy kick start with the Radio X favourite I Can’t Quit.

-You can see the band perform the song live and raw in the Radio X basement session studio.
+You can see the band perform the song live and raw in the Radio X session studio.

-Justin Hayward-Young told Gordon Smart: "Despite writing it first, we put it to one side and didn't listen to it for a year and then went off on this big tangent.
-We tried to be a million different bands and got a few different sounds out of our system, and then sort of rediscovered ourselves as a band."
+Frontman Justin Hayward-Young told Radio X's John Kennedy: “We put it down and didn’t do anything with it for a long time.
+It ended up being one of the last songs that we considered for the record.
+Once we knew what the album was gonna sound like, it kind of re-framed the song for us and helped us see the good in it.

+“Because it’s so straightforward, we were uncomfortable with it for a while.
+It was always there, but it wasn’t at the forefront of our minds.”

 The Vaccines also performed a version of the new track Nightclub, which is taken from Combat Sports.